patchstack/academy/src/content/docs/wordpress/Securing Code/broken-access-control.md

 ## Introduction

-This article covers cases of possible ways to secure the code from a common Broken Access Conrol vulnerability on WordPress.
-This includes applying a proper function to check for users permission.
+This article covers cases of possible ways to secure the code from a common Broken Access Control vulnerability on WordPress.
+This includes applying a proper function to check for the user's permission.

-By default, processes on hooks or functions that are used on plugins or themes don't have a permission and nonce value check, that's why the developer needs to manually perform a permission check and also a nonce check.
+By default, processes on hooks or functions that are used on plugins or themes don’t have a permission and nonce value check, that’s why the developer needs to manually perform a permission check and also a nonce check.

 ## Affected Hooks

-Below are some of the hooks and actions that are mostly used to handle sensitive actions and potentially vulnerable to a Broken Access Control attack if there is no permission and nonce check applied:
+Below are some of the hooks and actions that are mostly used to handle sensitive actions and are potentially vulnerable to a **Broken Access Control** attack if there is no permission and nonce check applied:

 - `wp_ajax_nopriv_{$action}`
 - `wp_ajax_{$action}`